Office of Sustainable Water Solutions

 For information regarding the Emergency Drinking Water and Cleanup or Abatement Programs, please visit the following pages:

-- The Safe and Affordable Drinking Water (SADW) Funding Program provides a set of tools, funding sources, and regulatory authorities designed to ensure that one million Californians who currently lack safe drinking water receive safe & affordable drinking water as quickly as possible.
+The Safe and Affordable Funding for Equity and Resilience (SAFER) Funding Program provides a set of tools, funding sources, and regulatory authorities designed to ensure that one million Californians who currently lack safe drinking water receive safe & affordable drinking water as quickly as possible.
 The Fund will provide $130 million per year that will be used to develop and implement sustainable solutions for small systems with violations of drinking water standards.
 The money may be spent on operations and maintenance costs, cost of consolidating with larger system, provision of replacement water, and funding for administrators to run the small systems.

-- Proposition 1 (Prop 1) Technical Assistance (TA) funding is available to help small (less than 10,000 people) disadvantaged (median household income [MHI] < 80% statewide MHI) communities (small DACs) develop, fund, and implement eligible drinking water, wastewater, storm water, or groundwater capital improvement projects.
-Prop 1 TA may include project coordination and development, legal assistance, engineering and environmental analysis, and/or leak detection/water audits.
+Technical Assistance (TA) is available to help small (less than 10,000 people) disadvantaged (median household income [MHI] < 80% statewide MHI) communities (small DACs) develop, fund, and implement eligible drinking water*, wastewater*, stormwater**, or groundwater needs.
+TA include but is not limited to coordination and development of capital improvement projects, facilitation of operation and maintenance, engineering and environmental analysis, legal assistance, leak detection/water audits, compliance audits, financial analysis, technical managerial and financial (TMF) assessments, and board or operator training.

 For questions regarding technical assistance, please contact: